cquillet/fillit/README.md

   *usage:* `fillit file` where `file` is a mandatory argument that represents the list of tetrominos you want to pack.

 ### Input
+  The input file is a text file.
+Each tetromino is written in 4 lines and 4 columns where `.` represents a blank and `#` represents a block of a the tetromino.
+Theremust be an empty line between each tetromino.
   The 7 basic tetrominos are available :
   * I-tetromino (2 possible rotations)
   	`####`  `.#..`